hpi-swa-teaching/GameMecha/source/GM-Test.package/GMCollisionHandlerTest.class/README.md

-Includes basic tests for our collision detection code.
-Basic means that instead of the collision itself basic functionalites like adding a GMCollisionHandler or a specific collision shape to a morph are tested.
+This test Includes basic tests for the collision detection of GM.
+This includes basic functionalites like adding a GMCollisionHandler or a specific collision shape to a morph.